karan100010/coalvisualization/README.md

 # Data

-All content submissions go into a firebase database and fact checked for authenticity by volunteers in a [google spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQPGGA0BSZFo29GSABgiO1pGYvKA0ON4cVh5YaaMSiYqAZHHE-83rxzUmQwpSKRXdA68KSTYpKadpVU/pubhtml?gid=0&single=true).

-The sheet is queried via [tapletop](https://www.npmjs.com/package/tabletop) and made available to the app as a JSON API: http://caaprotests.info/getVideoData
+The sheet is queried via [tapletop](https://www.npmjs.com/package/tabletop) and made available to the app as a JSON API

 # Copyright